Heiss/py-datatype-redis/README.md

 ### Set redis as client

-As default, the library use StrictRedis from [redis-py](https://pypi.org/project/redis/) as implementation.
+As default, the library use Redis from [redis-py](https://pypi.org/project/redis/) as implementation.
 If you want to use another implementation, you have to inherit from this class.

 If you do not set the client-argument as follows, the library assumes to use a local installation on port 6379.